ahmed-gelemli/react-native-paper-phone-number-input/README.md

 To solve this, this library uses the country code instead of the dial code.
 This library also exposes a `getCountryByCode` method that can be used to get the country details from the country code such as the dial code, country name and flag.

-### Flags are not showing up/displaying as 2-letter codes/boxes?

-This library uses unicode emoji flags to show the flags.
-Emoji flags are not delibaretely suppprted by Microsoft Windows.
-While Firefox supports emoji flags by bundling Twemoji, Chrome and Edge do not support emoji flags.
-If you are using Chrome or other Chromium based browsers like Edge on Windows.

-To solve this, you should use the [country-flag-emoji-polyfill](https://github.com/talkjs/country-flag-emoji-polyfill) library.

-See [#2](https://github.com/kuasha420/react-native-paper-phone-number-input/issues/2) for additional information.

 ## Development

 This project integrates with `react-native-builder-bob`.
 To get started: